zulfadlizainal/nr-dimensioning/Part 6 Paging/3_Paging PDSCH RE Consumption/README.md

 Conversion of bits to RE count:

-    # Based on MCS-Modulation-CodeRate used by Paging message (Assume)
+    # Based on MCS, modulation, and code rate used by paging message (Assume)
     code_rate_constant = 1024
     code_rate_value = 120
     modulation_bitspersym = 2